Tagg, A. Crack the back?, Don't Forget the Bubbles, 2016. Available at:

 A recent article in the Australian press has once again shone a spotlight on the practice of neonatal spinal manipulation by chiropractors.

 Infantile colic can be hard on parents.
 As Ben points out here there is very little that we can do about it.
 It occurs in up to 30% of infants and peaks at around 6-8 weeks of age.
-It can severely impact on the ability of both parents to bond with their child as they become progressively more deprived of sleep.
+It can severely impact the ability of both parents to bond with their child as they become progressively more deprived of sleep.
 Chiropractic therapy has been around since 1895 when Daniel David Palmer performed a manipulation on a partially deaf janitor and reportedly cured him of his affliction.

 Is there any evidence that manipulation is of benefit in infantile colic?

 A number of studies including this randomised controlled trial, suggest it is of no benefit though a small study by Wiberg et al compared spinal manipulation with dimethicone and noted a statistically significant reduction in hours spent crying in children that had seen the chiropractor.
 The same has been said to be true of occipital-sacral decompression -another manipulative technique.
-However, if you look more closely, the trials that show benefit are unblinded and thus open to a bias.
+However, if you look more closely, the trials that show benefits are unblinded and thus open to bias.

 The long term follow-up of these children suggested that they are much better two months after the treatment, but one must also consider the natural history of the disease.
 Colic disappears with time and so parents, who often subjectively report on their child’s symptoms using a crying diary, will always notice a reduction in colic and may falsely attribute it to the therapy.
 A short cut review by Hughes and Bolton (2002), agreed to the lack of efficacy when compared to placebo in the treatment of infantile colic, but suggested that parents might benefit from the time spent with the chiropractor.
 In a time-poor traditional health care system, private practitioners with more time to spend may exert a more powerful placebo effect.